 We also spent one night sleeping on the overnight train between Cape Town and Johannesburg (included in transport costs below) and one final night in Johannesburg at the African Pride Melrose Arch hotel which cost 1820 ZAR/£96/$125 (£96/$125 a night or £48/$63 pppn).
 We didn’t have much time in Johannesburg so picked somewhere which was easy to get to, had places to eat nearby and a pool to chill out by before we flew home.

 Total accommodation cost: £1338/$1740 or £669/$870 per person – £67/$87 a day each on average.

 We hired a car for the day from Cape Town to do our road trip down to Cape Point (465 ZAR/£25/$32).
-We just booked it the night before by searching for the closest car rental place with the lowest price, which ended up being Europcar.
+This was just booked the night before by searching for the closest car rental place with the lowest price, which ended up being Europcar.
 We also hired a car for five days from Johannesburg to get us to and from the game reserve.
-This was pre-booked with Sixt before we left home and cost us 1450 ZAR/£76/$99, plus it was another 1400 ZAR/£74/$96 for petrol and road tolls (we covered around 1000km/620 miles altogether).
+This was pre-booked with Sixt before we left home and cost 1450 ZAR/£76/$99, plus it was another 1400 ZAR/£74/$96 for petrol and road tolls (we covered around 1000km/620 miles altogether).

 To travel between Cape Town and Johannesburg we took the Premier Classe overnight train, a budget-luxury option which costs 3120 ZAR/£164/$214 per person, including all your meals on board (and there is so much food!).
-And finally to get to Johannesburg airport from the train station to collect our hire car, we took the Gautrain for 151 ZAR (£8/$10) per person one way.
+And finally, to get to Johannesburg airport from the train station to collect our hire car, we took the Gautrain for 151 ZAR (£8/$10) per person one way.